-First off, we seconded our Creative Director on a fact-finding mission to Rwanda for six months, to work alongside NGOs to better understand the barriers and possible cultural stumbling blocks.
-Our approach for this project was to listen, observe and curate the most relevant storytelling methods to inspire, educate and empower adolescent and teenage girls to rise from poverty.
+First off, we sent our Creative Director on a fact-finding mission to Rwanda for six months, to work alongside NGOs to better understand the barriers and possible cultural stumbling blocks.
+Our approach was to listen, observe and curate the most relevant storytelling methods to inspire, educate and empower adolescent girls to rise from poverty.

-What if we created a brand which talked about girls who had done just this, who became empowered and had completed higher education, or had valued roles within their communities that affected change, who made wonderful things and had their own businesses and careers – what if we created a brand by girls for girls?
+What if we created a brand which talked about girls who had done just this?
+Girls who became empowered and had completed higher education.
+Girls with valued roles within their communities that affected change, who made wonderful things and had their own businesses and careers – what if we created a brand by girls for girls?

 We created a visual style and brand identity that would be instantly recognisable as Rwandan, drawing inspiration from traditional African crafts, fabrics and pattern-making, and injecting it with a bold, modern palette and typefaces.

 Positive, inspiring, educational and entertaining, we created a multimedia editorial platform spanning magazine, radio and mobile.
 By challenging perceptions and showcasing female role models, Ni Nyampinga offered new skills and advice that teenage girls could not get elsewhere about education, sexual health and violence.
 Focusing on girl-led creation has driven the brand's cultural resonance and impact – it has directly reached more than one million girls, helping to unlock their true potential and create genuine, systemic change.